vrugtehagel/eleventy-from-notion/README.md

 relative to your Eleventy input directory, that is used to write the imported templates into.
 The file names match the page ID from Notion, i.e. they are dashless UUIDs, and the extension is `.html` by default (though this can be configured to be something else, like `.njk`).
+It is also possible to change the import format to Markdown using the `formatters.language` option.
 An additional `.notion` file is created in this directory, which contains a bit of JSON that the plugin uses to keep track of its state between subsequent runs.
 If the directory used for imports is not empty, and it doesn't contain the `.notion` file, the import is immediately aborted to avoid overwriting files unintentionally.

 Notion pages are only imported if they have been updated since the last successful import.
 In particular, this means that changes to the database